cookiecutter/cookiecutter-django/docs/maintainer-guide.md

 This document is intended for maintainers of the template.

+## Automated updates

+We use 2 separate services to keep our dependencies up-to-date:

+- Dependabot, which manages updates of Python deps of the template, GitHub actions, npm packages and Docker images.
+- PyUp, which manages the Python deps for the generated project.

+We don't use Dependabot for the generated project deps because our requirements files are templated, and Dependabot fails to parse them.
+PyUp is -AFAIK- the only service out there that supports having Jinja tags in the requirements file.

+Updates for the template should be labelled as `project infrastructure` while the ones about the generated project should be labelled as `update`.
+This is use to work in conjunction with our changelog script (see later).

 ## Automation scripts

 We have a few workflows which have been automated over time.
 They usually run using GitHub actions and might need a few small manual actions to work nicely.
 Some have a few limitations which we should document here.